 Older people should be able to access high quality and safe services that respond to and are appropriate for their needs.
 Any measures implemented by a residential aged care facility to prevent the spread of coronavirus (COVID-19) must be balanced against the broader responsibilities of those facilities to the physical, emotional and psychological wellbeing of their residents.

 You can find more information and resources on coronavirus (COVID-19) for older people, their family, friends and carers on the Information for older people and seniors webpage.

 Visiting aged care

-Visitors are allowed at all Residential Aged Care Facilities.
+Visitors are restricted at all Residential Aged Care Facilities.
 To keep visits safe, there are some rules that need to be followed.